 Skip to content

-ToR2 Execution Workflow: Blueprint for a Basic Global Geodesy Supply Chain
+ToR2 Execution Workflow: Blueprint for a Robust Global Geodetic Supply Chain

 This workflow defines the step-by-step process for executing the Terms of Reference 2 (ToR2) using the established Context Graph architecture and the specialized UN-GGCE AI agents.